naturalatlas/migrat/README.md

     // release any global lock acquired by the `lock` function.
     unlock: function(callback) { /* ... */ },

     // OPTIONAL.
-Whether or not to attempt to roll back to the
-    // state that existed at the beginning of the run if a migration
-    // fails.
-Note: this only applies to "up" operations (default: true)
-    rollbackOnFail: true,

-    // OPTIONAL.
 Callback executed before each migration.
     beforeEach: function(runlist_item, callback) { /* ... */ },